University of Nebraska - Lincoln Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At UNL, approximately 46% of students took out student loans averaging $6,391 a year.
 That adds up to $25,564 over four years for those students.

 The student loan default rate at UNL is 3.5%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do UNL Graduates Make?bachelor's degree recipients from UNL make around $46,400 per year during the early years of their employment.
+How Much Money Do UNL Graduates Make?students who graduate with a bachelor's degree from UNL make about $46,400 a year during their first few years of employment after graduation.
 That's great news for UNL students since it is 17% more than the average college graduate's salary of $39,802 per year.

 Location of University of Nebraska - Lincoln